 For U, I Will - Jonny Myers

 In comparison, this other painting on the right is very raw.
-I believe it was done by one of the exhibitor’s mentees, but I loved the simplicity and appreciated the color scheme.
+I believe one of the exhibitor’s minutes did it, but I loved the simplicity and appreciated the color scheme.
 The sun, the most important of energy sources, is painted in white – symbolizing purity and truth and placed above everything else.
 In Chinese culture, the dark shade of blue symbolizes immortality while green is life and freshness.
 Together, the two tell a story: afterlife, in green, comes immortality, in blue.
 The dominating shades of red speak of love, romance, celebration, and passion.
 Universally, pink is associated with relaxation, neutral order, calm feelings, and contentment and acceptance.

 These are the dominating colors in this second painting and the story they tell me as I look at it.
 While simple at first glance, it is quite a well-thought-out masterpiece.
-After my boyfriend and I had seen our fair share of the exhibition, I just had to take the time to talk with the event organizer and his mentees.
-Whether because of my nature as an art lover or my nature as a journalist, I simply couldn’t do otherwise.
+After my husband and I had seen our fair share of the exhibition, I just had to take the time to talk with the event organizer and his mentees.
+Whether because of my nature as an art lover or, my life as a journalist, I just couldn’t do otherwise.
 It was unbelievable how art as a profession brings together people with so many differing views and opinions.
 The entire message that the paintings held was a simple message of universal love.
 These artists were using a unique tool to communicate and try to restructure today’s society.

 Do you agree there is a significant other for everyone?

 When you are crushing on someone, sometimes it's hard to know if it butterflies or not.
-Take this quiz to help you tell if it's the real deal.
+Take this quiz to help you tell if it's the real deal.view quiz statistics

 Developing an eye for art [Delaware Online News Video]